It may be time for me to sell my camera.

 I’m not one of those people who will deny the skill and craft of those who labor in Photoshop.
 The masters of it are as technically fluent as the greatest of the old darkroom masters.
 I will simply assert that it is not fun for me.

 I do this, or did it, as a hobby.
 I am not paid and there is no reason for me to spend a lot of time on something that I don’t enjoy.
 The darkroom, to me, was fun.
-Some of my best hours were spent in the darkroom and it is one of the few places where I have experienced what Mihaly Csikszentmihalyi called “Flow” — the suspension of time, the freedom of complete absorption in an activity toe the exclusion of all else.
-It was the perfect antidote to the worst tendencies of my non-linear, ADHD brain.
+Some of my best hours were spent in the darkroom and it is one of the few places where I have experienced what Mihaly Csikszentmihalyi called “Flow” — the suspension of time, the freedom of complete absorption in an activity to the exclusion of all else.
+It was the perfect antidote to the worst tendencies of my non-linear thought process.

 The darkroom — or someplace near it — is where I painstakingly examined the test prints and mapped out how to manipulate them: a little dodging (lightening) here; 30% burning (darkening) over there; 3 seconds of pre-exposure for the top half of the sheet; selecting how light or dark the paper needed to be and what the optimal paper contrast should be; it became a long, detailed recipe for each print.

 And that recipe was summed up in a “map” and that map might take hours to get right.
 Some of my favorite prints had as many as a dozen minor adjustments all of which had to be done during the exposure of the paper in the enlarger.
 For each of these, there might be a specific (sometimes custom made) tool to manipulate the light hitting a certain section of the sheet of paper just so.
 Then you had to execute it perfectly.